Vielauge/walkthru2/README.md

 # walkthru2

+##Introduction

-Sample repo for walkthru 2 of fast.ai course
+This is sample repo for walkthru 2 of fast.ai course.

+This is another paragraph.

+##More details
+Here's a list: